-The 2008 report of the Armed Forces Pay Review Body (AFPRB) has now been published.
+The 2014 report of the Armed Forces Pay Review Body (AFPRB) has now been published.
 I wish to express my thanks to the chairman and members of the review body for their report.
-I am pleased to confirm that the AFPRB's recommendations are to be accepted in full, with implementation effective from 1 April 2008.

-Copies of the Armed Forces Pay Review Body report are available in the Vote Office and the Library of the House.
+Copies of the Armed Forces Pay Review Body report are available in the Vote Office.